 The article by Evers published in April calls into questions the quality of the gold standard.
 This is concerning to physicians because if a physician is making a recommendation for treatment to a patient, relying upon a single Randomized Controlled Trial, this may not be the best recommendation.
 For a patient searching the internet, reliance upon an apparently sound research publication may in fact be inappropriate for that patient.

 Two examples from the article seem relevant.
 The first is that Professor Evers has published that “less than 15 % of all research reaches publication AND is well reported, AND is methodologically sound.”
 The second is an example of what is called the “Texas Sharpshooters Fallacy”.
 The fallacy concerns a Texan who randomly fires a number of shots at the side of a barn.
 He then draws a circle around the holes in the barn and claims he is a sharpshooter.

 Given this frustrating situation, it is understandable if a physician or patient throws up their hands in exasperation and wonders what to do.
 One thing is to completely ignore all data and just do what makes sense.
-Unfortunately, medicine is full of things which made sense that were completely false.
-A more productive approach is to collect as much information as possible and work with a physician as a physician- patient team to arrive at an informed decision about treatment options.
-At the end of the day, the value of research and data is to help make decisions which will be the most accurate way to meet the goal.
+Unfortunately, medicine is full of things that made sense that were completely false.
+A more productive approach is to collect as much information as possible and work with a physician as a physician-patient team to arrive at an informed decision about treatment options.
+At the end of the day, the value of research and data is to help make decisions that will be the most accurate way to meet the goal.
 “No decision will be accurate all of the time,” says Dr. Rinehart.
 “So, the ultimate goal is to reduce the uncertainly about the uncertainty when making decisions about healthcare.
 The decision is a balancing act between risk- benefit- cost.
-A mutually agreed upon plan of action to completion will help a patient resolve their fertility issues.”
+A mutually agreed-upon plan of action to completion will help a patient resolve their fertility issues.”